PlanetDogeCodes/EagletcraftX/README.md

 # EagletcraftX
 Eagletcraft is a packaged and optimized version of Eaglercraft that runs well on low end devices, such as chromebooks.
+This repository contains what you need to run Eagletcraft on your own along with the source (xml) file.

 **HOW IT WORKS:**
 Eagletcraft was made by distibuting the code of EaglercraftX into many seperate hosted files, then using an html page as a relay for all the seperate files to communicate with one another.
 This inherently creates latency, so all static files are preloaded onto your PC's flash memory to combat this.